Cyc1e183/Cloud-Storage-Security-Check/README.md

 You can find more details about the new type of vulnerability detection methods in scenarios where users directly upload files to cloud storage services in our research paper **Understanding the Security Risks of Websites Using Cloud Storage for Direct User File Uploads**.

 ## Exploitation Example
+The file overwrite vulnerability can be used to replace files uploaded by other users in SmallPDF, such as replacing the original file content "123" with "456".

 https://github.com/user-attachments/assets/e6a98ab3-683a-4bb5-a9b7-0c0fe12e7273